Data-assimilated model-informed reinforcement learning: Test case: Kuramoto-Sivashinsky equation

 The control-aware ESN is used as the surrogate model of the environment.
 During the DA-MIRL deployment, the ESN runs the ensemble in closed loop between observations, and we perform a single open-loop step at with the analysis ensemble as input.
 Following~\citep{novoa2025OnlineModelLearning}, we update the ESN's reservoir state via the EnKF, i.e., we define

 for each ensemble member $j=1, \dots, m$, and the expected reconstructed state is

 which is the input to the actor-critic networks.
 To initialize the ensemble of reservoir states, we first initialize an ensemble of $\vect{u}_j(t_0)$ using the same sampling strategy as the Fourier model in \S~\ref{sec:model_truncated} for comparability of the results.
 To initialize $\vect{h}_j$, we input $\vect{u}_j(t_0)$ to~\eqref{eq:control_esn_step} in open loop repeatedly for the length of the reservoir initialization, i.e., $n_{wash}=100$ time steps.
 Using a single instance of the input state for the washout instead of a sequence may introduce additional error, however, this error is mitigated by the data assimilation process.
 During the offline training of the ESN, we assumed that the full-state information is available.
 This choice is similar to the concept of privileged information methods in RL~\citep[e.g.,][]{baisero2022AsymmetricDQNPartially}, which assume access to full state information provided by simulators during offline training and only partial observations during online deployment.
-The training of the ESN (or RNNs in general) on partial observations is a considerably more difficult task than training on the full state ~\citep{gupta2024PredictabilityWeaklyTurbulent}, which can be addressed for example by physics-informed approaches~\citep[e.g.,][]{doan2020LearningHiddenStates,ozalp2023ReconstructionForecastingStability}.
+The training of the ESN (or RNNs in general) on partial observations is a considerably more difficult task than training on the full state~\citep{gupta2024PredictabilityWeaklyTurbulent}, which can be addressed for example by physics-informed approaches~\citep[e.g.,][]{doan2020LearningHiddenStatesa,ozalp2023ReconstructionForecastingStability}.
 If such methods are successfully applied, and the ESN output remains a partial observation of the underlying system, the controller can instead operate on the reservoir state.
+To tackle high-dimensional problems, strategies such as employing parallel ESNs for different parts of the state~\citep{pathak2018ModelFreePredictionLarge} or coupling the ESN with an autoencoder for order reduction~\citep{racca2023PredictingTurbulentDynamics} can also be integrated in the DA-MIRL framework.